 THE MAKE TROUBLE PROGRAM

-For summer 2017, we will follow the same Philosophy, Training and Performance practice as we do for our full 6 week course.
-We're just going to condense it, to give you a true taste of what it's like to work and make theater as an ensemble, to consider yourself as a performer and generative artist and to work physically and from the heart.
-Please read below about the PHILOSOPHY, TRAINING and PERFORMANCE for the full program, then, it will help you understand what we are up to for the Bootcamp.
-As with our full program, we welcome students from around the world.
+Please read below about the PHILOSOPHY, TRAINING and PERFORMANCE for the program.
+As always, we welcome students from around the world.
 Check out our 2016 ensembles and you will see how we come from all over the map, a range of academic institutions and experiences.
 This diversity and international collaboration is at the heart of our Make Trouble ensembles.

-APPLICATION DEADLINE: We will take applications until June 15, 2017.
-Or until all spots are filled.
+APPLICATION DEADLINE: We will take applications until March 25th, 2018.
 Applications will be reviewed as they come in.
+All applicants will be contacted for interviews by April 8th.
 There is no fee to apply.
 Open to current university students and recently graduated university students.

 LOCATION: Wilmington, NC.
-In partnership with University of North Carolina Wilmington, hosted at the Cameron Art Museum.
+In partnership with University of North Carolina Wilmington and the LUMINA Festival of the Arts

-PLAY: We will be working with Julius Caesar this summer.
-Students will be assigned a scene partner once the ensemble is set (sometime around June 15, expect to get your scene partner).
-You and your partner will choose a 5-10 minute scene from Julius Ceasar that you want to work on with us.
-Before you arrive, you will need to be off-book by day 1.
+PLAY: We will be working with Love's Labour's Lost and Romeo and Juliet this summer.
+Students will need to become intimately familiar with the entire play as soon as possible.
+We will hold virtual auditions during our interview process, and cast the plays before you arrive.
+You will need to be off-book by day 1.
 This way the text will be in you and you'll be ready to work physically and intuitively.
 We will also do a "Trouble Run" on that first day (see below under PERFORMING for why we do this and what this is!).

 TYPICAL DAILY SCHEDULE: Most days we will work 10am-10pm and it will look something like this: